 We just ordered a set of Pump Peelz for Q’s Dexcom transmitter, Dexcom receiver, and Omnipod PDM.
 She can’t wait to receive them and personalize her diabetes devices.
 She found so many styles that she liked; her favorites were comic explosion, pop art, and fireworks.

 Pump Peelz makes eco-friendly, removable stickers to customize a variety of diabetes devices.

-Visit the Pump Peelz website and use code “D-Mom Blog” for 10% off your purchase.
+Visit the Pump Peelz website and use code “D-Mom” for 25% off your purchase.

 Since Q was diagnosed, we’ve always ordered Lauren’s Hope Medical ID Jewelry to make sure that in case of an emergency, responders would know that she has type 1 diabetes.
 We love Lauren’s Hope because they have so many great styles to choose from and they don’t look “medical.”

 Visit the Lauren’s Hope website.
 Readers can use the code “DMOM18” for 10% off their order through 12/31/18.